 - Engage in activities and fundraising to preserve the history and legacy of MacMurray College.

 How will the Foundation use donations?
 Is there a formal accounting system and tax-reporting?

 The majority of funds go to our Mission of providing scholarships, keeping up the MacMurray Collection and supporting the historical museum display.
 We also are continuing Alumni activities and expanding our communications with alumni.
 The Foundation utilizes the services of an outside accountant to ensure funds are used appropriately and as directed.
 The accountant and our legal representative also prepare and file all necessary tax-documents and annual forms required by the Internal Revenue Service and State of Illinois.

 When will Foundation scholarships be available?
 How does one apply?

 A committee of the Foundation is focused on scholarships, determining the types and amounts of scholarships, reviewing applications and recommending awardees to the Board of Directors.
 Scholarship applications generally are open by January 1 each year for the following school year.
 More details and the Application Form can be found on the Scholarship section of this website.

 What's the Foundation's relationship to the former MacMurray College?
 Did it receive MacMurray College funds?

-What will happen to MacMurray College records and mementos?
+What happened to MacMurray College records and mementos?

 Does the Foundation have any full- or part-time staff?
 Where is it located?
 What's the best way to get in touch?

-The Foundation currently has no paid staff or physical office.
-It is 100% volunteer run, so donations go directly to activities supporting its mission and goals.
+The Foundation currently has one part-time paid staff that is shared with the Jacksonville Heritage Cultural Center to help with the Mission.
+There is no physical office with the majority of functions volunteer run, so donations go directly to activities supporting its mission and goals.
 Interested parties can contact: